-Whilst you may be born with the capacity to love many (which is indeed a part of what polyamory entails), in my experience there are very few who are born ‘magically’ ethical and responsible (which are also important parts of what polyamory entails).
-I certainly wasn’t, and it has taken me years to learn how to love many in a responsible and ethical manner.
+Whilst you may be born with the capacity to love many (which is indeed a part of what polyamory entails), in my experience there are very few who are born 'magically' ethical and responsible (which are also important parts of what polyamory entails).
+I certainly wasn't, and it has taken me years to learn how to love many in a responsible manner (including myself, as it happens!).

 The 'boys will be boys' narrative was particularly strong in Cyprus, where I spent a significant part of my youth, and it was up to the girl to act appropriately in order to protect herself against the emotions and actions of heady, hormonal boys.
 If you flirted, if you dressed provocatively, you were responsible for their arousal and the actions they took.

-Learning to take responsibility for your actions and emotions–and only your actions and emotions–is one of the things that makes it easier to treat others ethically.
+Learning to take responsibility for your actions and emotions--and only your actions and emotions--is one of the things that makes it easier to treat others ethically.
 You can choose to learn these things as an adult, if they were not taught to you during childhood.
-For me ‘being polyamorous’ is therefore so much more than the capacity to love many (which can be expressed in a variety of ways).
+For me 'practising polyamory' is therefore so much more than the capacity to love many (which can be expressed in a variety of ways).

-All in all, being ethical and responsible may be easy for you, or it may be very hard for you.
-If it is easy for you, you may well feel that you are indeed ‘born polyamorous’ (and this must be your choice, not mine, to identify as such).
-If being open and honest go against your very survival mechanisms, you may also feel ‘born polyamorous,’ or you may not.
-But in order to practice polyamory–if you want to love many in an ethical and responsible manner–then you will have to ‘choose to act’ in accordance with polyamorous principles again and again; and you will have to consciously work with the insecurities it throws up.
+All in all, being responsible for your actions may be easy for you, or it may be very hard for you.
+If it is easy for you, you may well feel that you are indeed 'born polyamorous' (and this must be your choice, not mine, to identify as such).
+If being open and honest go against your very survival mechanisms, you may also feel 'born polyamorous,' or you may not.
+But in order to practice polyamory--if you want to love many in an ethical and responsible manner--then you will have to 'choose to act' in accordance with polyamorous principles again and again; and you will have to consciously work with the insecurities it throws up.

-Either way, it is only your choices to be ethical and responsible or not, which will differentiate your actions between cheating and polyamory.
+Either way, it is only your choices to be responsible or not, which will differentiate your actions between cheating and polyamory.